 How much of your growth strategy is based on what you think your customers want versus what they’ve actually told you?
-In the fast-moving tech world, making decisions on assumptions is a risky and expensive game.
-The most successful companies build their sales playbooks and product roadmaps on a foundation of direct evidence.
+Making decisions on assumptions is a risky and expensive game.
+The most successful companies don't guess; they build their roadmaps on direct evidence.
 This is where a well-designed customer feedback survey becomes your most valuable asset.
-It’s not just about collecting ratings; it’s about creating a direct line to your users to understand their challenges, motivations, and needs.
-This guide will show you how to create surveys that deliver actionable insights you can use to make smarter, data-driven decisions that fuel real revenue growth.
+It’s not just about collecting ratings.
+It’s about opening a direct line to your users to understand their challenges, motivations, and needs.
+This guide shows you how to create surveys that deliver actionable insights for smarter, data-driven decisions that fuel real growth.

 Key Takeaways